 Because our river is tidal there are times when I need to be at the riverfront at high or low tide.
 Flexible working gives me the opportunity to do this.
 I also have a number of short meetings throughout the year with other authorities and it allows me to arrange these at times that are convenient with them.

 I wake up just after 6am and the first thing I do is check my emails for any work issues.
 I’m also a voluntary Footpaths Officer for EDPC.
 So next I do one of my favourite activities – walking the dog and inspecting the local footpaths.
 After that I get back to work.

 If I have any day time meetings for any groups that I’m involved with, I try to work from home, pop out to attend then get back to work.
 My line manager, colleagues and the company as a whole are fully supportive of my work style.
 Modern working practices, such as remote meetings, conference calls and cloud access to documents mean I don’t miss too much.

-I feel more enthused about my work life because I know it’s not stopping me from doing things that I value.
+I genuinely enjoy being part of the business because it never stopped me from doing things that I value.
 It’s something that I believe has come directly from flexible working.
 The reward of living a purposeful social and community life is reflected in my performance at work.
 I’m grateful for having the opportunity to spread my time across my business and personal life.
 Thank you Atkins!